 Everything tasted amazing and the portions were just right.
 Well, I do have to say we were pretty full at the end, but in a good way.

 After dinner, I decided to work a bit while Boyfriend went online as well and we were happy to find out that Wi-Fi worked everywhere at Quinta Nova.
 Not only that but one of the many living rooms also had a desk with a desktop computer that had internet access and was free to use.
 In some of the other lounge areas (yes, there were many) you could find a bar, a television, magazines, books, information about the region…

 There was even a playroom for kids.

 You now may think that this was a huge hotel, but it actually isn’t.
 There are only 11 rooms, all with a fantastic view over the vineyards and the Douro valley.
 I actually didn’t feel like I was staying in a hotel, but more like I was invited into someone’s home.
 Even more so when the bugs (I’m guessing you can’t get past those with all the vineyards) made us flee inside and we relaxed in one of the comfi sofas.

 After that, I had another cup of tea in our room and was surprised to find that it was really good.
 Boyfriend had made a coffee in our room earlier that day and found that to be good as well.

 After a good night’s sleep, it was time for my favorite meal of the day: breakfast.
 Breakfast is held in two adjourning rooms upstairs and consists of sweet and hearty things.
-Especially the two pasteis the nata and freshly squeezed orange juice were a nice treat.
+Especially the two pasteis de nata and freshly squeezed orange juice were a nice treat.